mickaub/Solitaire/README.md

 Created max card amount on board (each of the 7 columns being at max 13+7 cards, total 140).

 ADD NEXT: Allow only Aces to move to foundation initially, block attempts to move wrong cards to foundation, make sure all functions allow colour change.

+20th Jun: Allowed Aces to move to foundation initially, from both the board and the deck.
+All functions now allow colour change.

+FIX NEXT: cards that are not ace are not moving from deck to foundation.